- Applying to Graduate Programs

 *Support documents can not be added to the online application, nor can a decision be rendered, until the application is submitted.
 Submit the application as early as possible and ensure the support documents are received by 5:00 p.m., on the stated deadlines, to the Graduate Admissions Office*

-Please mail/bring in the Application Fee and Transcripts to:
+Please mail/bring transcripts to Please mail the Application Fee to:

 For a directions and a campus map, click here.